 The ROU asset is measured at the amount of the lease liabilities with adjustments, if applicable, for lease prepayments made prior to or at lease commencement, initial direct costs incurred and lease incentives.
 Variable lease expenses includes rent contingent payments based on percentages of revenue as defined in the lease.
 It is not included in lease expenses before it incurs or becomes probable.

-Repayments of operating liabilities, variable lease payments and short-term lease payments will be classified in operating activities.
-If payments made for operating leases represent the costs of bringing another asset to the condition and location necessary for its intended use, such amounts will be classified as investing activities.
+Repayments of operating liabilities, variable lease payments and short-term lease payments are classified in operating activities.